- Build leadership capability & foster talent

 Cassandra Meagher Executive Director, Policy, Regulation & Engagement Service Victoria

 Change is inevitable and uniquely complex to manage.
 It is crucial to understand and embrace the dynamics of uncertainty to truly lead effectively.

 -Empowering change versus imposing change

 -A leader's role in navigating change

-Jennifer Moltisanti Assistant Commissioner, Business Transformation Australian Taxation Office
+Jennifer Moltisanti Assistant Commissioner, Not for Profit Australian Taxation Office

 Lee Miezis Deputy Secretary, Forest, Fire and Regions Department of Environment, Land, Water and Resources